 I’m not sure if Shenandoah National Park Ranger Roy C. Sullivan ever attended but he did win the dubious honor of being the person struck most often by lightning who survived the ordeal.
 He was struck seven times.
-Here’s his story from Virginia Thunderstorms and Lightning by Barbara Watson on the NOAA website.
+Here’s his story from Virginia Thunderstorms and Lightning by Barbara Watson, originally on the NOAA website.

 "June 26, 1977: Park Ranger Roy C. Sullivan worked many years at Shenandoah National Park.
 On this day, Roy was struck by lightning for the seventh time earning him the title of "the human lightning conductor."
 The first time occurred in 1942 as he was working up in a lookout tower.
 The lightning bolt caused him to lose his big toe nail.
 In 1969, he was driving along a mountain road when the bolt struck.
 (Cars and trucks will not protect you if the window is open).
 He lost his eye brows.
 In 1970, he was walking across his yard to get the mail when lightning struck.
 His shoulder was seared.
 In 1972, he was standing in the office at the ranger station when lightning set his hair on fire.
 In 1973, after his hair had grown back, he was struck again.
 His hair was again set on fire and his legs were seared.
 In 1976, while checking on a campsite, he was struck injuring his ankle.
 His last and seventh encounter was while fishing.
 Lightning caused chest and stomach burns.
 It is not only amazing that Roy was injured seven times by lightning, but it is astounding that he was not killed!
 His death in his 70's was not related to lightning.
-He committed suicide and was said to be distraught over the loss of a woman.
+He committed suicide.
 It was never determined why lightning seemed to be attracted to him."

 This month we’ll have a little less lightning, but we’re not out of the woods yet.
 There are thunderstorms in our future.
 Be careful.